Data-drone/flink_learning/README.md

-# Flink Learning Project
+# Flink Learning Repo

-a project to learn more about flink
+A set of mini projects to learn more about Flink

+# Subprojects

+# Execution Environment